ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Since RFC 5033 was published, many conditions have changed.
 The set of protocols using these algorithms has spread beyond TCP and SCTP to include DCCP, QUIC, and beyond.
-Some congestion control algorithm proponents now have the opportunity to test and deploy at scale without IETF review.
+Some proponents of alternative congestion control algorithms now have the opportunity to test and deploy at scale without IETF review.
 There is more interest in specialized use cases, such as data centers, and in support for a variety of upper layer protocols/applications, e.g.,